Constellation Energy Corporation (CEG) and the Battle of Fundamentals vs. Technicals

 CEG’s Market Performance

-CEG stocks went up by 2.41% for the week, with a monthly drop of -0.93% and a quarterly performance of -9.66%, while its annual performance rate touched 77.94%.
-The volatility ratio for the week stands at 3.70% while the volatility levels for the past 30 days are set at 2.86% for Constellation Energy Corporation.
-The simple moving average for the period of the last 20 days is 2.13% for CEG stocks with a simple moving average of 12.09% for the last 200 days.
+CEG stocks went down by -1.25% for the week, with a monthly jump of 0.40% and a quarterly performance of -9.80%, while its annual performance rate touched 83.07%.
+The volatility ratio for the week stands at 2.69% while the volatility levels for the past 30 days are set at 2.72% for Constellation Energy Corporation.
+The simple moving average for the period of the last 20 days is 0.37% for CEG stocks with a simple moving average of 9.94% for the last 200 days.

 Analysts’ Opinion of CEG